bstredinnick/bstredinnick/README.md

 - ⚡ Fun fact: ...
 -->

 I am a fullstack software engineer from Australia.
 I work mainly with PHP on the backend.
+I worked in Japan for 10yrs.
 - 🔭 Currently working on a React frontend PWA to connect with a web2py Python backend
 - 🌱 Learning React
 <br>